 Clock Barn Wedding Photographs with Sarah and Andrew

-After meeting Sarah and Andrew at their New Forest Engagement photo shoot we have been chomping at the bit to create their rustic, countryside Clock barn wedding photographs.
+After meeting Sarah and Andrew at their New Forest Engagement photo shoot.
+We have been chomping at the bit to create their rustic, countryside Clock barn wedding photographs.

-Clock Barn Wedding Bridal Preparation Photographs
+Documentary Bridal Preparation Photographs

 I arrived early on the wedding morning at Sarah’s family home in the Braishfield countryside.
 We found a group of beautiful ladies merrily busy with their preparations for the day ahead.